-A nurse followed them to Sam's room.
-"You should still be in bed, Mr. Summers."
-She clucked disapprovingly.
+A nurse followed them, "You should still be in bed, Mr. Summers!" she clucked disapprovingly.

 Dean hadn't asked Bobby how he had gotten him and Sam to the hospital, or what story the man had fabricated.
 It didn't matter.
 He shot the nurse an annoyed glance before ignoring her altogether.
 Bobby helped him sit in the chair next to Sam's bed and turned to leave.

 Bobby nodded, muttered that he'd be in the cafeteria, and disappeared from the room.

 Dean looked at his brother properly for the first time since the hounds had taken him.
 Sam was pale, but blood no longer painted his face.
 There were various monitors hooked up to him, checking his oxygen levels, blood pressure and monitoring the activity in his brain.

 He sat with his brother for hours, not moving…not even speaking.
 Dean traced his thumb in circles against the back of Sam's hand, and did nothing but think.
 He eventually licked his lips and asked the question he desperately needed answered.

 It had been five days since Dean's deal, and Sam was still unconscious.
 The doctors didn't know what was wrong.
 The swelling in his brother's brain had gone down, and all activity was normal.
 They couldn't explain why Sam wasn't waking up.

 Bobby was still there, he had rented out a motel room down the road and was sticking close by.
 Dean still hadn't answered any of his questions, unable to explain what had happened.
 He told Bobby that he needed to talk to Sam before he said anything.